zeh/key-action-binder-as3/README.md

 ## To-do

+ * Support "split" controls (e.g. 360 dpad on ouya - won't work on ouya at all until that's done)
- * Allow sensitive controls to be treated as normal controls (with a user-defined threshold)
+ * Allow sensitive controls to be treated as normal controls (with a user-defined threshold?)
- * Support "split" controls (e.g. 360 dpad on ouya)
  * Think of a way to avoid axis injecting button pressed
- * Add gamepad index to return signals parameters
+ * Add gamepad index to return signals parameters?
  * Use caching samples?
  * Allow "any" gamepad key (for "press any key")
  * Add missing asdocs (any?)
  * Finish auto Gamepad control ids
  * Still allow platform-specific control ids?
- * Allow multiple action events from the same gameinput events
  * Profile and test performance/bottlenecks/memory allocations
- * Demos
+ * More demos
- * Add events for devices removal/listing?
+ * Add events (signals) for devices removal/listing?
  * Binary SWC
+ * Better tests with 2 controllers